erabti/mycroft-pomodoro-skill/README.md

 3. Not recommended to put the break time longer than the work time.
 4. Not recommended to put the work and break time too short (below 10 seconds).

-### IDEA:
+### Terminology:
 1. A cycle is one finished work and one finished break.
 2. A run is four finished cycles.
-3. Long break is duration taken each run.
+3. A long break is a duration taken each run.
+4. A session is all works and breaks taken after stopping pomodoro.

 ### TODO:
 1. Make a record to store the sessions.